QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Experimental Design

 The computational budget for metaheuristic comparison is often defined by the maximum number of objective function evaluations ($FES_{max}$) \cite{kazikova2021objective}.
 Due to L-SHADE’s linear population reduction, the $FES_{max}$ becomes a difficult comparison metric to compare against.
 As such, the primary comparisons are performed on final solution fitness errors and overall optimization times, given the same number of generations, using modern implementations via SciPy’s DE and MealPy’s L-SHADE.

-By default, the L-SHADE implementation features tolerance parameters for early convergence, and the QUASAR and DE implementations further include a final polishing step using L-BFGS-B minimization.
+By default, the L-SHADE implementation features tolerance parameters for early convergence.
+Additionally, the QUASAR and DE implementations include a final polishing step, using Powell and L-BFGS-B minimization, respectively.
 These were all disabled for the trials to ensure the optimizers fully utilize their computational budget, terminating only when reaching the maximum number of generations $g_{max}$.